 IDS

 IDS, considered by many as the pioneering tool of the set, holds a significant role in the cybersecurity landscape.
-An IDS monitors vulnerabilities in a system and analyzes activity on the network to search for indicators of compromise and correlated signatures of known threats.
+IDS security monitors vulnerabilities in a system and analyzes activity on the network to search for indicators of compromise and correlated signatures of known threats.
 There are two main types of IDS: Network Intrusion Detection System (NIDS) monitors an entire subnet at the network level, while Host Intrusion Detection System (HIDS) protects an individual host system.
 While IDS plays a crucial role in detecting and notifying of suspicious or malicious activities, it does not possess the capability to prevent or mitigate threat actors.
 Its primary role is raising awareness and generating alerts — responsibility falls on the SOC team to take the appropriate actions.

-IDS acts like a vigilant security camera system installed around your home.
+IDS security acts like a vigilant security camera system installed around your home.
 Its purpose is to monitor all the areas of the home, looking for unusual or malicious activity.
 For example, if someone attempts to pick the door locks or tamper with windows, the IDS will notify you or a security guard to the intrusion.

 IPS